 URANUS and NEPTUNE.

-Uranus is starting to become favourable among the stars of Capricornus.
-It shines at Mag 5.8.
+Uranus is starting to become favourable among the stars of Aquarius It shines at Mag 5.9

-Bluish Neptune is also in Capricornus at this time,less brigher than Uranus.
+Bluish Neptune is in Capricornus at this time, less brighter than Uranus.
 Both should be seen in dark sky location with clear skies.

 Best time to look for the almost 14 mag planet is around New Moon.
 The dates below will be a guide for planning observations.

-- May 13th ALPHA SCORPIIDS (20 per hour) Fairly Favourable.
+- May 13th ALPHA SCORPIIDS (5 per hour) Favourable.

 Plus these pages will give daily and weekly reports of this and other Comets progress.

 - BAA Comet Section Home Page

 - May 25th at 01h:31m Disappearance of mu Librae